xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

   combinations, and replacing  them  by better ones.
 It's sort of   a   macro   expansion,   in   reverse,   and   a  fairly straightforward  exercise  in   pattern-matching.
-The  only complication,  really, is that there may be  a  LOT  of  such combinations to look for.
+The  only complication,  really, is that there may be  a  _lot_  of  such combinations to look for.
 It's called  peephole optimization simply because it only looks at a small group of instructions at a time.
 Peephole  optimization can have a dramatic effect